Silviu-Nss/Sliding-Window-L2-OSI/README.md

-This program implements the sliding window protocol, being able to transfer files of 1MB.
+Efficient implementation of the sliding window protocol, able to transfer files of 1MB.